BPO Sales Outsourcing and Strategy Solutions. Let us drive your 2020 revenue growth in the United States.

 Four Pitfalls to Avoid to Ensure Sales Success in Q1

-It’s the last fiscal quarter of 2020.
+It’s the first fiscal quarter of 2020.
 In your meetings and strategy development you seek to build upon the success that you had in Q4.
 Ahead of you is a brand-new chapter, full of possibility and promise.
 While it’s important to celebrate your recent successes and create a plan to be even better this year, don’t get ahead of yourself.
 All too often, salespeople get complacent after having a great fourth quarter, and take their foot off the gas as the new year rolls in.
 Starting small and avoiding common missteps is the best way to ensure success for yourself and your team.

 Pitfall #1: Slowing your momentum and starting over.